rocky-linux/documentation/docs/labs/security/lab3-auditing_the_system.md

 ### Updating the database

-Running tripwire in the database update mode after an integrity check provides a quick and dirty way to fine tune tripwire.
+Running `tripwire` in the database update mode after an integrity check provides a quick and dirty way to fine tune Tripwire.
 This is because Database Update mode allows any differences between the database and the current system to be reconciled.
 This will prevent the violations from showing up in future reports.

 This update process saves time by enabling you to update the database without having to re-initialize it.

 #### To update the database

-1. Change your pwd to the location where tripwire stores the report files on your system.
+1. Change your pwd to the location where Tripwire stores the report files on your system.
 Type:

     ```bash
     [root@localhost root]# cd /var/lib/tripwire/report/